link89/selenium-federation/README.md

 ### Start Service in pm2

-`pm2` is powerful, but it is tedious to start service with it, especially on on Windows system.
+`pm2` is powerful, but it is tedious to start service with it, especially on Windows system.

 Now you can start `selenium-federation` service in `pm2` with the following command